School Science Lessons

 See diagram 9.39.1d: Filamentous algae.

-s - can manipulate the oxygen - CO2 content through adding / taking out organisms - multiplying them - changing water temperature - light levels / illumination periods - and other variables.
+An aquarium with fish. snails and Elodea sp. can manipulate the O2 / CO2 content through adding / taking out organisms, multiplying them, changing water temperature, light levels / illumination periods, and other variables.

 1. Study communities